U.S. farmers look past trade fears to cash in on China's hog crisis

 Sixth-generation Iowa hog farmer Mike Paustian would certainly like to benefit from producing pigs without ractopamine, even though it helps pigs quickly build lean muscle instead of fat.

-Paustian said his buyer at Tyson Foods Inc. (TSN.N), the biggest U.S. meatpacker, was considering paying a premium for pork free of ractopamine, which is also banned in the European Union, and that could push some farmers to stop using it.
+Paustian said his buyer at Tyson Foods Inc., the biggest U.S. meatpacker, was considering paying a premium for pork free of ractopamine, which is also banned in the European Union, and that could push some farmers to stop using it.

 “That might be enough enticement,” Paustian said at his farm in Walcott, Iowa, that sells about 28,000 pigs a year.